 Remember, “plant material entered in a Standard Flower Show may not be altered by the application (treatment) of oil, commercial “shine” products, etc. that may artificially change the natural color and texture.”
 (NGC Handbook for Flower Shows, p.
 99)

-Here are some examples of properly groomed plant material displayed in containers of appropriate scale and proportion to the entry.
-The concept is to show the most "perfect" exhibit compared to its ideal type (in reference to color and form) as well as maturity (not to early, but not past it's prime, e.g. going to seed).
+The concept is to show the most “perfect” exhibit compared to its ideal type (in reference to color and form) as well as maturity (not to early, but not past it’s prime, e.g. going to seed).

 *Thank you to the members of Capitol District for sharing this information, published in their Horoscope District Newsletter, April 2010.